nerves-project/erlinit/README.md

 --hang-on-fatal
     Hang if a fatal error is detected in erlinit.

+-l, --limits <resource:soft:hard>
+    Set resource limits.
+See prlimit(1) and prlimit(2) for available resources.
+    Specify multiple times to set more than one resource's limits.

 -m, --mount <dev:path:type:flags:options>
     Mount the specified path.
 See mount(8) and fstab(5) for fields Specify multiple times for more than one path to mount.